rkt/rkt/Documentation/hacking.md

 ### Building stage1 with kvm as execution engine

-The stage1 kvm image is based on CoreOS, but with additional components for running containers on top of a hypervisor.
+The stage1 kvm image is based on Container Linux, but with additional components for running containers on top of a hypervisor.

 To build this stage1 image, pass `kvm` to `--with-stage1-flavors` parameter in `./configure`